hpcleuven/VscDocumentation/source/software/python_package_management.rst

 encouraged to use those packages as much as possible, since this will ensure that your code can be run on any platform that supports Python.

 However, many useful extensions to and libraries for Python come in the form of packages that can be installed separately.
-Some of those are part of the default installation on VSC infrastructure, others have been made available through the module system and must be loaded explicitly.
+Many Python packages have been made available through the module system, but must be loaded explicitly.

 Given the astounding number of packages, it is not sustainable to install each and everyone system wide.
-Since it is very easy for a user to install them just for himself, or for his research group, that is not a problem though.
+Since it is relatively easy for a user to install them just for himself, or for his research group, that is not a problem though.
 Do not hesitate to contact support whenever you encounter trouble doing so.

 Checking for installed packages
 -------------------------------